eclipse-californium/californium/californium-proxy2/README.md

 ### Implementing coap2http Forwarding Cross Proxy

-To execute http-request, the californium proxy uses the `httpasyncclient` of [org.apache.httpcomponents](https://hc.apache.org/), currently in version 4.1.4.
+To execute http-request, the californium proxy uses the `httpclient5` of [org.apache.httpcomponents](https://hc.apache.org/), currently in version 5.1.

 A coap2http forward proxy could be implemented by